bchen32/photon-man/README.md

 Apply and Ok

-You can now pull, commit, and push to the repository straight from Eclipse
+You can now pull, commit, and push to the repository straight from Eclipse (PhotonMan must be added as a local repository first)

 *Don’t forget to pull before making changes if you want your local version to stay up to date and not introduce conflicts*